scratcharchive/field-slicer/doc/start-web-server.md

 # conda install nodejs -c conda-forge --repodata-fn=repodata.json
 ```

-Choose an existing directory where temporary kachery files will be stored and set the KACHERY_STORAGE_DIR environment variable (if not set, `$HOME/kachery-storage` will be used):
+Create a directory where temporary kachery files will be stored and set the KACHERY_STORAGE_DIR environment variable (if not set, `$HOME/kachery-storage` will be used):

 ```
 # This should be the full path to an existing directory.